-The Organization for the Security and Cooperation in Europe is the world's largest regional security organization whose 57 participating States span the geographical area from Vancouver to Vladivostok.
+The Organization for Security and Co-operation in Europe is the world's largest regional security organization whose 57 participating States span the geographical area from Vancouver to Vladivostok.
 The Parliamentary Assembly on the OSCE brings together 323 delegates from 56 parliaments.
 Its areas of competence are to:

 - assess the implementation of OSCE objectives by participating States;